-Water and Climate: How is water involved in weather?
-Are weather conditions the same around the world and throughout the year?
-Students explore the properties of water, the water cycle, and interactions between water an dother earth materials.
+Water and Climate encourages students to explore the properties of water, the water cycle, and interactions between water and other earth materials.

-Structures of Life: Students experience that organisms exhibit a variety of strategies for life, have a variety of observable structures and behaviors, have varied put predictable life cycles, and reproduce their own kind by passing inherited characteristics to offspring.
+Structures of Life allows students to experience that organisms exhibit a variety of strategies for life, have a variety of observable structures and behaviors, have varied put predictable life cycles, and reproduce their own kind by passing inherited characteristics to offspring.

-Earth and Sun: Students investigate patterns observed in the sky over a day, a month, a year, and more, and their effect on Earth.
+Energy and Sun encourages students to investigate patterns observed in the sky over a day, a month, a year, and more, and their effect on Earth.

-Living Systems: Looking at Earth as the interaction of four Earth systems or subsystems - the geosphere, the atmosphere, the hydrosphere, and the biosphere.
+Living Systems involves a close look at our planet through the interaction of four Earth systems or subsystems - the geosphere, the atmosphere, the hydrosphere, and the biosphere.

 Middle School Science: